 httpcomponent for different configurations (

 To get your

 api_key follow the instructions here.
-As well as authorising the chat, if you have added your bot to a group you will also need to authorise any user that will be interacting with the webhook.
-When an unauthorised user tries to interact with the webhook Home Assistant will raise an error (“Incoming message is not allowed”), you can easily obtain the the users id by looking in the “from” section of this error message.
+As well as authorizing the chat, if you have added your bot to a group you will also need to authorize any user that will be interacting with the webhook.
+When an unauthorized user tries to interact with the webhook Home Assistant will raise an error (“Incoming message is not allowed”), you can easily obtain the users id by looking in the “from” section of this error message.